Step in the Name of Love: Critical reception

 The Village Voice critic Robert Christgau found the remix of "Step in the Name of Love" to be "hugely engaging".
 However, he believed it was "cavalier" or "stupid" for Kelly, amid his child pornography charges, to declare himself "the pied piper of R&B" given the moniker's "pedophilic implications".

+Chart performance

+"Step in the Name of Love" took 61 weeks to reach number one on the US Billboard Hot R&B/Hip-Hop Singles & Tracks chart, making it the longest trip to number one in the chart's history.
+The song has spent 70 weeks on the chart, making it one the longest stays on that chart.

 Music video

 The music video is directed by Little X.

-Legacy

-"Step in the Name of Love (Remix)" took 43 weeks to reach number one on the R&B/Hip Hop chart, making it the longest trip to number one in the chart's history.
-The song has spent 70 weeks on the same chart and is one of the songs that has spent the most weeks on that chart.